NEW: U.S. officials describe conviction as a victory for people on both sides of the border

-A one-time Texas high school football player who achieved notoriety as an alleged cartel kingpin in Mexico pleaded guilty Wednesday to drug trafficking charges in a U.S. federal court.
+A one-time Texas high school football player who achieved notoriety as an alleged drug kingpin in Mexico is expected to plead guilty to trafficking charges in U.S. District Court in Atlanta.

 So did his nickname, “La Barbie,” which his high school football coach reportedly gave him because of his blue eyes and light complexion.

 His penchant for expensive polo jerseys created a fashion trend known as the “Narco Polo,” and a Hollywood film about his life, dubbed “American Drug Lord,” is already in the works.

 But the scene that played out in an Atlanta courthouse on Wednesday was far from glamorous.